Singer - Actor - Songwriter - Performing Artist

 Ana Lía’s love for the performing arts was undeniable.
 Her parents enrolled her in acting, singing and dance classes and she started writing songs and performing for her neighbours.
 After graduating high school, she came to Toronto and studied at Randolph College for the Performing Arts, where she received classical vocal training and graduated in 2012 as a triple-threat artist.
 After Randolph, Ana Lía studied with various renowned Flamenco vocalists from Andalusia, Spain, and performed across Ontario with top Canadian Flamenco dance companies.
 In March 2015, she joined the rumba-funk band, Santerias, as lead vocalist and performed at multiple festivals around Ontario, releasing their first EP album “Hurricane” in 2018.

 In 2020, Ana Lía launched herself as a solo artist and has released five singles (Abul, Samaná, I Could Get Used To This, La Puerta, Sí.
 No. No sé.) and three music videos to date.
-In less than two years, she’s garnered on Spotify over 158K streams and more than 91K listeners in 57 countries.
+In less than two years, she’s garnered on Spotify over 188K streams, more than 103K listeners, in 57 countries.
 This up and coming firecracker is here to stay and infect us with her luminous energy.